JereKuusela/valheim-dev/publish/README.md

 - Substitution system (default `true`, key: `substitution`): Enables parameter substitution (with `$`).

 # Changelog

+- v1.9:
+	- Adds a new command `resolution` to print or set screen properties.
+	- Adds a new setting `command_descriptions` to show command descriptions instead of the autocomplete.
+	- Adds a new setting `ghost_invibisility` to turn invisible to other players with the ghost mode.
+	- Adds a new setting `god_no_knockback` to disable knockback with the god mode.
+	- Adds a new setting `auto_exec_boot` that automatically executes the given command when starting the game.
+	- Adds a new setting `auto_exec` that automatically executes the given command when joining a server.
+	- Adds a new setting `auto_exec_dev_on` that automatically executes the given command when enabling `devcommands`.
+	- Adds a new setting `auto_exec_dev_off` that automatically executes the given command when disabling `devcommands`.
+	- Adds a parameter to command `tutorialtoggle` which directly sets the value (instead of toggling).
+	- Changes the command `tutorialtoggle` to work without needing Hugin to appear first.
+	- Changes the command `alias` to add the plain text as the description instead of the original command description.
+	- Fixes case insensitivity being broken for some commands.
+	- Fixes server side commands not working.

 - v1.8:
 	- Improves undo/redo system to work with Infinity Hammer mod.